fluttercommunity/flutter_uploader/README.md

 <integer>3600</integer>
 ```

-- **Localize notification messages:** the plugin will send a notification message to notify user in case all files are downloaded while your application is not running in foreground.
+- **Localize notification messages:** the plugin will send a notification message to notify user when all files are uploaded while your application is not running in foreground.
 This message is English by default.
 You can localize this message by adding and localizing following message in `Info.plist` file. (you can find the detail of `Info.plist` localization in this [link][3])

 ```xml
 <key>FUAllFilesUploadedMessage</key>